St Petersburg travel guide

 Stars of the White Nights Festival

 This festival of performing arts is the essence of the Mariinsky Theatre's artistic achievements, home of the celebrated Kirov Opera and Ballet, and is a must for ballet, opera and classical music lovers.
-The annual White Nights Festival derives its name from the short summer season when the sun never sets, and the beauty of these white nights contributes to the festival's special atmosphere and its world-class programme of concerts, as audiences exit the historic theatre at midnight into daylight to stroll home through the theatrical setting of St Petersburg.
+The annual White Nights Festival derives its name from the short summer season when the sun never sets, and the beauty of these white nights contributes to the festival's special atmosphere and its world-class programme of concerts.
+Audiences will find themselves exiting the historic theatre with sunlight still shining over the theatrical setting of St Petersburg.
 The festival presents the company's most exceptional productions with performances by leading Russian and international artists, and combines famous historical productions along with new premieres and contemporary pieces.

 Venue: Mariinsky Theatre and Philharmonic Hall; Date:26 May to 23 July 2017; Website: www.mariinsky.ru/en

 Location: The airport is situated 14 miles (23km) south of St Petersburg.

 Contacts: Tel: +7 812 104 3450.

 Getting to the city: Buses leave for Moskovskaya Metro Station from outside the terminal, from where metros go to the city centre.
 Passengers who are staying in a major hotel can usually arrange to be picked up.